awsdocs/aws-lambda-developer-guide/doc_source/invoking-lambda-function.md

 For stream\-based services, you create event source mapping in AWS Lambda, identifying the stream to poll and which Lambda function to invoke\.

-For an example event, see [Step 2\.3: Create the Lambda Function and Test It Manually](with-kinesis-example-upload-deployment-pkg.md) and [Amazon Kinesis Data Streams Sample Event](eventsources.md#eventsources-kinesis-streams)\.
+For an example event, see [Amazon Kinesis Data Streams Sample Event](eventsources.md#eventsources-kinesis-streams)\.
 For an example use case, see [Using AWS Lambda with Kinesis](with-kinesis.md)\.

 Error handling for a given event source depends on how Lambda is invoked\.
 Amazon Kinesis Data Streams is a stream\-based event source\.
 For more information on how errors are retried, see [AWS Lambda Retry Behavior](retries-on-errors.md)\.